 - Energy, Shipbuilding, and Shipping Sector.
 Section 1244 mandates five out of 12 ISA sanctions on entities that provide goods or services to Iran's energy, shipbuilding, and shipping sectors, or to port operations there-or which provide insurance for such transactions.
 The sanctions do not apply when such transactions involved purchases of Iranian oil by countries that have exemptions under P.L.
 112-81, or to the purchase of natural gas from Iran. - Dealings in Precious Metals.
 Section 1245 imposes five out of 12 ISA sanctions on entities that provide precious metals to Iran (including gold) or semi-finished metals or software for integrating industrial processes.
 The section affected foreign firms that transferred these items or other precious metals to Iran in exchange for oil or any other product.
 There is no exception to this sanction for countries exempted under P.L.
-112-81. - Insurance for Related Activities.
-Section 1246 imposes five out of 12 ISA sanctions on entities that provide underwriting services, insurance, or reinsurance for any transactions sanctioned under any Executive Order on Iran, ISA, CISADA, the Iran Threat Reduction Act, INKSNA, other IFCA provisions, or any other Iran sanction, as well as to any Iranian SDN.
-(There is no exception to this sanction for countries exempted under P.L.
-112-81.)
+112-81.

-&lt;sup>37 Katherine Bauer.
+37 Katherine Bauer.
 "Pushing Iran to Take Steps against Terrorist Financing."
 Washington Institute for Near East Policy, February 20, 2018.